Our story

 If a tool can help someone live more independently, cost shouldn't be the barrier.

-The best solutions come from listening to the people who actually live the experience, not from assumptions made in boardrooms.
+The best solutions come from listening to the people who actually live the experience.

 When designs are open-source, everyone can improve them.
 Knowledge shouldn't be locked behind paywalls.